zzarif/Multilabel-Scifi-Tags-Classifier/README.md

 In total, **30,000** scifi question details were collected.

 ## Data Preprocessing
 Initially, there were 2095 different question tags in the dataset.
 After analyzing, it was found that 1935 of them were rare tags (tags that appeared in less than 0.2% of the questions).
-So, the rare tags along were removed.
+So, the rare tags were removed.
 As a result, a very small portion of the questions were void of any tag at all.
 So those question rows were removed as well.
 Finally, the dataset had **160** different tags across **27,493** questions.

 ## Model Training
 Finetuned a `distilroberta-base` model from HuggingFace Transformers using Fastai and Blurr.
 The model training notebook can be viewed [here](notebooks/distilroberta-base/).